catalyst-fp7/documents/interoperability/interoperability.md

 <!-- name technology involved on the bus between any two connected components.
 API endpoints would go into another chapter.
 -->

+Processing components (visualizations, analytics, vote, etc. including some components that are part of the catalyst platforms) will expect to get their data from the databases and also from each other.
+For example, visualization components might want to display various nodes of the concept graph with size proportional to votes, or to per-node analytics signals.
+An important part of the specification will thus concern the means by which components can request data from each other, and the format of that data.

+Other parts will concern integration of visual components in the catalyst platforms or in social and platforms, etc.

+## Data access

-## Prerequisites
+### Prerequisites

-This document assumes a basic understanding of the following technologies, which are best described in their respective tutorials.
+This part of the document assumes a basic understanding of the following technologies, which are best described in their respective tutorials.

 * [REST](http://rest.elkstein.org/)
 * [RDF](http://www.w3.org/2007/02/turtle/primer/)
 * [Turtle syntax](http://www.w3.org/TR/turtle/)
 * [JSON-LD](json-ld.org/spec/latest/json-ld/)
 * [SPARQL 1.1](http://www.w3.org/TR/sparql11-overview/) ([tutorial](http://www.cambridgesemantics.com/semantic-university/sparql-by-example))

-## Main communication bus between platforms

 ### Simple JSON-LD access